-Apple cider vinegar (ACV) continues to be a trend in the health and food world, and while the science behind its benefits for gut health is not concrete, many people incorporate ACV into their diet.
-Last year, Sally from Real Mom Nutrition shared her recipe for Homemade Apple Cider Vinegar.
-Now, I’m sharing a way I use ACV and leftover, need-to-get-used fruits and vegetables in my house with this easy Apple Cider Vinegar Juice.
+Apple cider vinegar (ACV) continues to be a trend in the health and food world, and while the science behind its benefits for gut health is not concrete, many people incorporate Apple cider vinegar juice into their diet.
+Last year, Sally from Real Mom Nutrition shared her take on Homemade Apple Cider Vinegar.
+Now, I’m sharing a way I use ACV and leftover need-to-get-used fruits and vegetables in my house with this easy Apple Cider Vinegar Juice recipe.

 One thing I quickly learned about having two children is even though they may resemble one another, their personalities are night and day.
 My oldest son has eaten his share of fruits and vegetables without issue since we started him on solid fruit.
 He loves collard greens, kale salad and cauliflower.
 He eats his vegetables before proteins and grains on his dinner plate.
 Basically, he is a dream when it comes to a parent’s goal of getting their child to eat a balanced diet.

 And then there’s my youngest son.
 He rejected most foods as a baby, especially if they were in green form.
 He’s continued to be strong-willed into his toddlerhood.
 The day he ate a raw carrot and requested another, my jaw almost dropped to the floor.

 Juice is the one thing both of my kids agree on when it comes to food.
 It doesn’t matter what color or flavor mix is involved, they see juice as a treat, and will drink it right up.
 So, what’s a mom with a picky eater to do?
 At least once a week, I will clean the fridge of our leftover fruits and vegetables and make a fresh-pressed juice for the whole family to enjoy.